Nehru Memorial College, Puthanampatti

 The college is a trendsetter in introducing B.Sc Computer Science in the Arts and Science Colleges at national level as early as 1983 along with St.Joseph College, Trichy.

 The first institution to introduce Data Science programs in the Bharathidasan University affiliated colleges during the academic year 2017-2018.

 History

-The College was established in 1967 by the Philanthropist Shri M. Mooka Pillai and Inaugurated by the Chief Minister at the time of Tamil Nadu, Dr. C.N.
-Annadurai.
+The college was established in 1967 by the Philanthropist Shri M. Mooka Pillai and inaugurated by the then Chief Minister of Tamil Nadu, Dr. C. N. Annadurai.